harshildesai152/ReadMeGeniusAi-/README.md

 *   ✨ **User-Friendly Interface**: Clean and intuitive UI for easy interaction.
 *   🔑 **Mock Authentication System**:
     *   Signup with full name, email, password, phone.
-    *   OTP verification (sent to an Ethereal.email test inbox; check server console for preview link and OTP).
+    *   OTP verification sent to the user's provided email address.
     *   Login with email and password.
     *   Password hashing using `bcryptjs`.
     *   Mock "Continue with Google" option.